 II.
 Postural exam: During this exam we will assess the shifts, rotations and contours of the patients posture using a visual inspection and a laser inspection.
 Certain types of scoliosis create certain postural deformities, which assist in the classification of the scoliosis.

 III.
 X-ray exam: We will take 3 x-ray views during this exam.
 They are a back to front standing X-ray of the full spine, a standing side view of the entire spine and a laying front to back view of the full spine.
 These three views combined allow us to get a very good idea of the classification of scoliosis.
 The back to front standing view allows us to measure the curves using the Cobb analysis.
-The side view allows us to see if the normal curves are too flat or too curved or just right.
+From the side view, we see if the normal curves are too flat, too curved or normal.
 Finally, the laying view allows us to determine the flexibility of the curve, which helps in determining the prognosis for correction or stabilization.

 First of all we will introduce the patient to their scoliosis brace and show them all the components.
 For girls there will be a body suit provided by SpineCor.
-The body suit is to be worn under the brace to keep the components from rubbing.
-Boys should look at getting some under armor shirts and underwear to wear under their brace.
+Patients wear the body suit under the brace to keep the components from rubbing.
+Boys should look at getting undershirts and underwear to wear under their brace.

-Before we begin fitting, we will instruct the patient and their family on the corrective movement.
-This is the series of movements that the patient will perform to correct their scoliosis.
-Each time the brace is put on the patient will have to perform their corrective movement, so it is essential that everyone is familiar with it.
+Before we begin fitting, we instruct the patient and their family on the corrective movement.
+This is the series of movements that the patient performs to correct their scoliosis.
+Each time the brace is put on the patient performs corrective movement, so it is essential that everyone is familiar with that movement.
 Once we have mastered the corrective movement then we will begin fitting.

 Visit#3 (3 months following initial brace fitting)

-Review of SpineCor Brace Setup; Pre-adjustment clinical measurements taken; without brace clinical exam performed; brace adjusted based on the brace provider’s evaluation; post-adjustment clinical measures taken; After brace adjustment, a PA x-ray in brace, and with a shoe lift if prescribed, should be taken, it should show a reduction or stabilization of the original Cobb angle/s.
+Review the SpineCor Brace Setup; Pre-adjustment clinical measurements taken; without brace clinical exam performed; brace adjusted based on the brace provider’s evaluation; post-adjustment clinical measures taken; After brace adjustment, we take a PA x-ray in brace, and with a shoe lift if prescribed, it should show a reduction or stabilization of the original Cobb angles.